caduandrade/docking_flutter/README.md

 ## Theme

-The tab widget is provided by the [tabbed_view](https://pub.dev/packages/tabbed_view) package.
+The tabs widget is provided by the [tabbed_view](https://pub.dev/packages/tabbed_view) package.
 Add it to your project to define themes.

 You should use the *TabbedViewTheme* widget to apply the theme to all descendant widgets.

-Read more information about the themes on the package [page](https://pub.dev/packages/tabbed_view).
+Read more information about themes on [tabbed_view](https://pub.dev/packages/tabbed_view).

 ```dart
     DockingLayout layout = DockingLayout(